bsu-cs-jb/cs-411-docs/setup/generate-project.md

 - `package.json` - configures this node package and its dependencies
 - `tsconfig.json` - TypeScript compiler configuration

+## Start Expo and run the app on your device

 To start your expo server run:

 ```bash